• Skip to primary navigation

 Making the Almond Glaze

-Combine 1 cup confectioner sugar (powdered sugar in the US & icing sugar in the UK) with ¼ cup of heavy cream and 1 tsp of almond emulsion or extract in a small bowl.
+Combine 1 cup confectioner sugar (powdered sugar in the US & icing sugar in the UK) with ¼ cup of heavy cream and 1 teaspoon of (affiliate link)almond emulsion or extract in a small bowl.
 Whisk to combine.

 I much prefer the flavor of bakery emulsions over extracts, but both work.
 I would probably start with ½ teaspoon of almond extract and increase to taste.